There Is No Space for Us

 There Is No Space for Us is the thirty-seventh studio album by English space rock band Hawkwind.
 It was released on 18 April 2025, by Cherry Red Records, in CD, vinyl, digital download, and streaming formats.

 Background

 Described as an album focusing on synth, and "more straightforward" compared with previously released albums, The Future Never Waits and Stories from Time and Space, There Is No Space for Us consists of eight songs with a total runtime of over fifty-three minutes.

 The album's first single "The Co-Pilot" was released on 14 March 2025, and the second single "A Long Long Way From Home" was released on 4 April 2025.
 (Note: Adapted from Spotify) The vinyl-only version of the album consists of two additional songs, "Practical Ability" and "Second Chance".

+The bonus tracks on the vinyl edition of the album previously appeared on the album Live at the Royal Albert Hall, among a series of bonus tracks recorded during rehearsals for the band's 2024 live dates.

 Reception

 The Quietus noted that "There Is No Space for Us is certainly more straightforward than its predecessors, though it's no less creative for the exercise of reining in some of their more indulgent moments."
 AllMusic stated that the album "sounds more holistic than its trilogy predecessors, with leaner production, deft arrangements, and extremely inventive songwriting."

 Classic Rock gave the album a rating of three and a half stars out of five and remarked, "There Is No Space for Us is about maintaining their vision, although its dystopian elements take on an unfortunate pertinence in the light of Trumpism, Elon Musk and the catastrophes they might portend," while Prog Magazine rated it four stars, referring to the album as "another impressive blend of familiar elements and stylistic surprises in what's effectively a sister album to Stories From Time and Space."

 Louder Than War assigned the album a rating of three and a half stars, stating "This record may not win the band many new converts, although it's as good a place as any to sign up."
 Blabbermouth described the album as "blending hypnotic rhythms, immersive synths, and driving guitar riffs," while Record Collector noted that it is "sharper" than its predecessor, rating it four stars.